- Special Offers

 Food-lovers from all over the country plan journeys around a visit to Peter and Mary Ward’s unique shop in Nenagh.
 Old hands head for the little café at the back first, fortifying themselves with simple home-cooked food that reflects a policy of seasonality ...

-Right in the heart of this thriving town of Nenagh, on a corner of a small but select shopping precinct, you’ll find a Badger & Dodo coffee sign alerting you to the presence of Grainne Moylan's bakery-café, long a favourite eating place for young and old ...
+Right in the heart of this thriving town of Nenagh, in a corner premises of a small but select shopping precinct, you’ll find a Badger & Dodo coffee sign alerting you to the presence of Grainne Moylan's bakery-café, long a favourite eating place for youn ...

 One of Limerick’s best-known sporting pubs, Bobby Byrne’s is over 50 years in business.
 Opened in 1963 by the original Bobby and his wife Helen, it quickly became a great supporter of local teams, particularly rugby.
 Operated since 2003 by son Robert and fam ...